Vermonters are healthy

 What Works

 Vermont is taking a multi-faceted approach to addressing opioid addiction that involves multiple community partners.
-The Health Department has a leading role in the State’s response as outlined in the Opioid and Stimulant Response Initiative.
+The Health Department has a leading role in the State’s response.
+Read more about Vermont's response to opioids.

 Notes on Methodology